Decking Calculator

 A quick, accurate way to estimate decking materials before you buy.

-A Decking Calculator helps homeowners, DIY builders, and contractors determine exactly how many deck boards, fasteners, and materials are needed for a deck project.
-Instead of guessing or doing manual math, you enter your deck dimensions, board size, and spacing preferences — and get an accurate count in seconds.
+A Decking Calculator helps homeowners, DIY builders, and contractors estimate how many deck boards, fasteners, and materials are needed for a deck project.
+Instead of guessing or doing manual math, you enter your deck dimensions, board size, and spacing preferences — and get a reliable estimate in seconds.

 320 sq ft